 Many restaurants carry classic Heinz ketchup, which is always vegan.

 Here are some popular chains that serve vegan ketchup options:

 There are plenty of vegan options available for everyone to enjoy.
 Whether you abstain from sugar in your vegan diet or not, we've got you covered.

-For vegans not worried about sugar consumption, virtually every ketchup gets the green light unless it happens to contain honey or other specialty ingredients.
+For vegans not worried about sugar consumption, virtually every ketchup is vegan, and gets the green light unless it happens to contain honey or other specialty ingredients.

 For white and brown sugar-free vegans, stick to organic brands that are always vegan.
 Any sugar-free varieties of tomato ketchup won't contain animal products, either.

-And best yet, try making a homemade ketchup alternative that is perfect for any vegan or omnivorous diet!
+And best yet, try making a homemade ketchup vegan alternative that is perfect for any plant-based or omnivorous diet!